 This is the most typical result.
 Your card data is taken, and fraudsters use it to make phone or internet purchases.
 They can go for certain expensive goods or resell them on the dark web.
 Say you're having a great day when you receive a startling notice from your bank telling you that you just made a large jewellery purchase.
 That's how this period feels at the moment.

 Before making larger purchases, fraudsters will occasionally verify the validity of stolen card information in smaller transactions.
-They are able to recognise active cards as a result, saving time on inactive ones.
+They can recognise active cards as a result, saving time on inactive ones.

 After seeing the mechanisms underlying these actions, let's examine the most prevalent forms of online payment fraud that impact individuals.